Director of Finance

 - Manage all accounting operations including Accounts Receivables, Accounts Payable, cash flow, investments, and the monthly, quarterly and annual close of accounting and financial records.

-- With direction from the COO, lead the development of the annual budget, working closely with the Executive Director, Department Directors, and Treasurer.
+- With direction from the CFO, lead the development of the annual budget, working closely with the Executive Director, Department Directors, and Treasurer.

 - Oversee month end, quarter end and year end closings, including reviewing, analyzing and reconciling the general ledger accounts and ensuring all appropriate journal, recurring, allocating, accrual and adjusting entries are posted in the appropriate period.